ryan-mcclue/unsw/comp3331/wk4/week4.md

 Always refer to transport segments as will contain payload.
 TCP and UDP header contains 16bit ones complement checksum of IP header and itself (can be disabled for UDP in IPv4) that will be checked by reciever

-Window size is number of bytes
-MTU for loopback is 65535 because packet len is 16bits
+Window size is number of bytes that can be sent before having to wait for an ACK MTU for loopback is 65535 because packet len is 16bits

 IMPORTANT: Sequence number based on last IN-SEQUENCE data recieved, i.e. won't increment if out-of-order